flq/Scal/readme.md

 * An Event Aggregator that allows you to configure many aspects of moving messages from publishers to subscribers
 * An API to create XAML Object trees via code and ways to access and use XAML-based resources

 Check out the Sample App for usage guideline.
-The major difference is that you should include
+The major difference is that you should include the __ScalBootstrapper__ from the __Scal__-assembly into your App.xaml and then define a class that derives from __ScalConfiguration__.
+In there you will find an API to further configure your application.

   [1]: http://caliburnmicro.codeplex.com
   [2]: https://github.com/structuremap/structuremap